BartolomeoRusso9/SpotiFLAC-Module-Version/README.md

 spotiflac https://open.spotify.com/track/... ./out --service tidal qobuz
 ```

-The health check runs **in parallel** with a configurable timeout (default: 5 s per endpoint) and never blocks your download if a check fails.
+The health check runs in parallel with a configurable timeout (default: 5 s per endpoint) and never blocks your download if a check fails.
 In the GUI, the check reports provider-level availability and endpoint counts, without exposing individual raw endpoint URLs.

----

-## Configuration Profiles
+### Configuration Profiles

 Save and reuse complete download configurations without re-typing them every time.

-### Save a profile
+**Save a profile**

 ```bash
 # Save current flags as "hires-tidal"